TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/49 - Ephesians/Ephesians 3/Ephesians 3.9.md

 ---

-and to make all men see what is the dispensation of the mystery which for ages hath been hid in God who created all things;
+and to make all men see what is the administration of the mystery which for ages has been hidden in God, who created all things through Jesus Christ;